 Should we strip-mine stone walls?
 I think not.
-One afternoon spent with the diesel-powered front-end loader can easily erase a century’s worth of hand-crafted stone.
+One afternoon of work by a diesel-powered front-end loader can easily erase a century’s worth of hand-crafted stone, a labor of love by some anonymous person.
 Should we stiffen penalties for roadside thievery?
 I think so.
-Massachusetts did, raising the fine above $15 for the first time in decades.
-And thumbs-up for New Hamsphire, which passed regulations in 2009 against theft.
+Massachusetts recently did, raising the fine above $15 for the first time in decades.
+And thumbs-up to New Hamsphire for passing regulations in 2009 against theft.
 Conservation is a tricky business, which is why this section of the website has so many links:

 - Threats, ranging from late-night rustling to legal strip-mining.

 - Rationale, a series of published essays justifying the conservation movement.

 - Case Histories, the good and bad news of towns confronting the stone wall trade.